Skip to main content

 In 2011, Gillian was awarded an OBE for her services to medicine at Guy’s and St Thomas’ NHS Foundation Trust, London.

-Simon Baron-Cohen is Professor of Developmental Psychopathology at the University of Cambridge, Fellow at Trinity College, Cambridge and Director of the Autism Research Centre (ARC).
+Simon Baron-Cohen was Professor of Developmental Psychopathology at the University of Cambridge, Fellow at Trinity College, Cambridge and Director of the Autism Research Centre (ARC).

 Simon was a co-author of the first study to show that autistic children have delays in the development of a theory of mind (Cognition, 1985).